 Very Heavy Work: Very heavy work typically requires the ability to lift and carry objects that weigh more than 100 pounds, and the ability to frequently lift and/or carry 50 pounds or more.
 If one can perform very heavy work, one is generally considered capable of performing all other levels as well.

 Your RFC will also include any non-exertional restrictions, such as not being able to stoop, use your fingers, or remember instructions.

 Your mental RFC will determine whether you can perform work-related mental activities.
 When evaluating the claimant’s mental residual functional capacity, the claims handler will look at four primary functional areas: (1) understanding and memory; (2) social interactions; (3) sustained concentration, persistence, and pace; and (4) adaptation to changes in the work environment.

-Thus, a mental RFC form completed by a mental health professional (such as a psychologist or psychiatrist) should make reference to a claimant’s mental impairments due to the claimant’s mental conditions (for example, poor memory, decreased energy, illogical thinking, and so on).
-The mental RFC should also opine as to the claimant’s ability to persist in the areas of concentration and attention, as well as a claimant’s ability to interact socially in work settings, assimilate new information, and successfully engage in SRRTs (simple, routine, repetitive tasks).
+Thus, a mental RFC form completed by a mental health professional (such as a psychologist or psychiatrist) should make reference to a claimant’s mental impairments due to the claimant’s mental conditions (for example, memory issues, lack of energy, illogical thinking, and so on).

 Disability Insurance Appeal Guide: Chapter 5

 One of the first things you need to do is obtain your policy from your employer’s human resources department so you can review the terms of your policy.
 HR may delay providing you with this documentation.
 If you request your policy verbally or in person, and you do not get a response within the next week, you should send a letter requesting a copy of your policy.
 If you receive a summary of benefits that does not answer all of your questions, you need to request a copy of your complete policy.